NeutrinoCodes/Neutrino/README.md

 where the corresponding software, according to the software requirements for Linux in this guide, has been already installed.

 **IMPORTANT NOTE FOR GMSH INSTALLATION ON WINDOWS**: GMSH is used in Neutrino as an API library.
 Under a Windows purely native environment (which is the case of Windows + the Visual Studio compiler) there is a limitation (see https://gitlab.onelab.info/gmsh/gmsh/-/issues/894) and because of this the GMSH API can used only as an external DLL.
-In order to install it on Windows, please download the GMSH's *Software Development Kit (SDK) for Windows 64-bit* and follow this procedure:
+In order to install it on Windows, please download the GMSH's *Software Development Kit (SDK) for Windows* (64-bit or 32-bit, according to your operating system) and follow this procedure:
 - after having downloaded the GMSH's SDK `.zip` file, extract it and copy the `gmsh` directory into the `NeutrinoCodes` directory.
 - go to the `include` directory in the `gmsh` directory and rename the `gmsh.h` file `gmsh.h_original`.
 - in the same directory, rename the `gmsh.h_cwrap` file to `gmsh.h`.